 However, if you are looking for the following, sorry, in Japan you won’t find it or very little of it:

 - Wildlife (although Hokkaido is an exception).

 - Unpaved roads, let alone serious off-roading opportunities.

 - Mind-blowing rough camps that give you a feeling of being lost in a vast wilderness.

 - If you like winter with serious snow, come to Japan between Dec-Feb (esp. north Honshu and Hokkaido.
-There are numerous snow festivals in both regions (read about one here).
+There are numerous snow festivals in both regions, like the Sapporo Snow Festival.

-- From what we understand, but haven’t experienced ourselves (yet), Japan’s Alp region is stunning in autumn.
+- From what we understand, but haven’t experienced ourselves, Japan’s Alp region is stunning in autumn.

 Don’t let language be a barrier to visit Japan.
 Apart from the fact that Japanese are much willing to help you and that hands & feet language gets you very far, there are electronic devices and apps to help with the language.